scipy/scipy/doc/source/tutorial/stats/discrete_logser.rst

 Logarithmic (Log-Series, Series) Distribution
 =============================================

-The logarimthic distribution with parameter :math:`p` has a probability mass function with terms proportional to the Taylor series expansion of :math:`\log\left(1-p\right)`
+The logarithmic distribution with parameter :math:`p` has a probability mass function with terms proportional to the Taylor series expansion of :math:`\log\left(1-p\right)`

 .. math::